Individual Therapy

-Therapy offers space to slow down, process what you have been through, and understand how these experiences continue to shape the way you relate to yourself, others, and the world.
+Therapy offers a space to slow down, process what you’ve been through, and better understand how these experiences continue to shape the way you relate to yourself, others, and the world.

 -

-Therapy offers a supportive space to process your experience and reconnect with your sense of agency.
+Therapy offers a space to begin making sense of your experience and reconnect with your sense of agency.

 -